Parallel Unlearning in Inherited Model Networks: FIUn-Based Parallel Unlearning

+\textbf{Preparation.} Upon receiving an unlearning task $\mathcal{T}$ initiated by a user, FIUn first identifies the set of discovery nodes $\{n^{\scriptscriptstyle D}_i\}$ related to that user from the model network $\mathcal G$, with $n^{\scriptscriptstyle D}_i$ representing the $i$-th discovery node.
+Subsequently, FIUn delineates the unlearning graph $\mathcal{\hat{G}}$, which is rooted at the identified discovery nodes.
+FIUn then updates all nodes in the unlearning graph to unlearn the requested unlearning knowledge.

-The FIUn method initiates by assessing the impact of the unlearning data on the model parameters of the discovery nodes, utilizing the FIM as specified in Eq.~\eqref{eq.FIM_unlearning}.
+\textbf{Step-1: Calculate unlearning FIMs of discovery nodes.} The FIUn method initiates by assessing the impact of the unlearning data on the model parameters of the discovery nodes, utilizing the FIM as specified in~\eqref{eq.FIM_unlearning}.
 This assessment is conducted using the model parameters and the unlearning data (see line 5, Algorithm~\ref{Algo.2}).

 The unlearning FIM for the $i$-th identified discovery node, $n^{\scriptscriptstyle D}_i$, is denoted by $\hat F^{\scriptscriptstyle D}_i$ and is calculated as

 where $\hat D^{\scriptscriptstyle D}_i$ represents the unlearning data for $n^{\scriptscriptstyle D}_i$, $w^{\scriptscriptstyle L}_{i}$ denotes the last layer parameters of the model $w_i$ at node $n^{\scriptscriptstyle D}_i$, and $w^{\ast }_{\hat D_{i}^{\scriptscriptstyle D}}$ refers to the optimal parameters learned on $\hat D_{i}^{\scriptscriptstyle D}$.